RockefellerArchiveCenter/dart_runner_digitization/README.md

 # DART for Digitized Content

-Uses [DART Runner](https://github.com/APTrust/dart-runner) to create bags of digitized content and upload PDF files to an S3 bucket.
+Uses [DART Runner](https://github.com/APTrust/dart-runner) to create bags of digitized content and upload them to an S3 bucket.

 ## Requirements